 - Treat yourself well with kind words, good nourishment, plenty of sleep and exercise.

 Rosemary O'Neill, MA, MFT

 In a Crisis and Need Help?

-Call a crisis support hotline (phone numbers are below) or go to your local hospital emergency room.
+Call a crisis support hotline (see Crisis Resources) or go to your local hospital emergency room.